Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 The Seven Holidays King [50]
-Beat the game with an overall "S" ranking on all levels and successfully complete both
-secret chapters on Nightmare Mode
+Beat the game with an overall "S" ranking on all levels and successfully complete both secret chapters on Nightmare Mode
 ```
 `COMPLETION`

+You can earn this either by proceeding to the end of the credits, or by looking at Jack's journal in his house, to check the rankings in the whole game, when you've earned all the S ranks in the game and complete both secret chapters in Nightmare Mode.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/d2608acb-a8af-42c8-b742-fa003c8100c9" width="600" height="450">